TheCandidStartup/TheCandidStartup.github.io/_drafts/typecheck-all-the-things.md

 My first attempt was `vi.fn<VirtualListProps.onScroll>`.
 That doesn't work because you can't use `.` syntax to access the member of a type.
 However, the error message very helpfully explains I should use `VirtualListProps['onScroll']` instead.

 Which doesn't work either.
 This time the error message tells me that `((offset: number, newScrollState: ScrollState) => void) | undefined` does not satisfy the constraint 'Procedure'.
 Not quite as helpful but I can see what the problem is.
-The `onScroll` prop is optional so has a type signature that's the union of the function I want and `undefined`.
+The `onScroll` prop is optional so has a type signature that's the union of the function type I want and `undefined`.

 Some light Googling leads me to the TypeScript utility function [Exclude](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers) which constructs a type by excluding types from an existing union.
 Which gets me to the final solution that does work.